landex/Windows-10/Procedure/Windows.md

 Here go again. :metal::metal::metal:

-The idea of this procedure is show who some configuration help to using some tools and programs better in windows 10.
+The idea of this procedure is to show who some configurations could help to use some tools and programs better in Windows 10.